 Extraordinary loss definition

-What is an Extraordinary Loss?
+/What is an Extraordinary Loss?

 An extraordinary loss is a loss resulting from a business transaction that is highly unusual, should occur only rarely, and which does not result from operating activities.
 These losses are reported separately on the income statement from operating earnings, in order to keep from confusing readers about the state of a firm’s earnings.
+The intent behind this classification system was to ensure that the results of an organization’s core operations were not sullied by highly unusual events that might mislead financial statement readers into believing that a business was performing more poorly than was really the case.

-The classification of a transaction as an extraordinary loss is no longer allowed under GAAP and has never been allowed under IFRS (where it is instead presumed to be included in operating results).
+Note: The classification of a transaction as an extraordinary loss is no longer allowed under GAAP and has never been allowed under IFRS (where it is instead presumed to be included in operating results).

 Examples of Extraordinary Losses